Last Updated on January 7, 2021

 This urn will not only hold your remains, it will also keep a watchful eye on everybody in the room.

 Scatter your ashes over a larger area.
-These guys will have your remains scattered from above, far above from their airplane.
+These guys will have your remains scattered from far above, straight from their airplane.

 When Tool frontman Maynard James Keenan’s mother passed away in 2003, he wanted to help her travel the world (she’d been paralyzed since 1975) – so he scattered her ashes across his vineyard, Caduceus Cellars and named a wine in her honour, saying, “she gets to travel the world now”.